-This is the seventh episode in the Research Transit Handbook of Public Transport Research Series.
+This is the seventh episode in Researching Transit’s Handbook of Public Transport Research Series.
 Links to the book can be found at the end of the notes.

 In this episode, Professor Graham Currie speaks to Kari E. Watkins, Frederick Law Olmsted Associate Professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology (Georgia Tech).
 She is also the lead author of Chapter 21 of the Handbook of Public Transport Research: Advances in transit customer information.

 Associate Professor Watkins is the director of the T-SCORE (Transit-Serving Communities Optimally, Responsible, and Efficiently) Center, a US DOT-funded program that brings together several universities to conduct research into the future of transit.
 T-SCORE’s mission is to understand ridership trends and the underlying drivers of change, and identify ways to position transit as a robust part of any future transportation system.
 An early contribution of the program is the development of future transportation scenarios, based on expert interviews.

 Prior to her current role at Georgia Tech, Watkins completed a PhD at the University of Washington in Seattle.
 During her PhD she co-developed the real-time transit app OneBusAway.
 The app was among the first to harness smartphones and real-time transit information technologies, in an app format capable of providing users with up-to-date transit vehicle location data.